-Texas Department of Public Safety may provide criminal history information to the State Bar of Texas and Department of Public Welfare to assist in licensing responsibilities, Atty Gen John Hill held In other recent opinions, Hill concluded:
+Texas Department of Public Safety may provide criminal history information to the State Bar of Texas and Department of Public Welfare to assist in licensing responsibilities, Atty.
+Gen. John Hill held.
+In other recent opinions, Hill concluded:

-· Texas Student Publications at The University of Texas is no longer a legal entity and cannot hire an attorney without regents' approval
+• Texas Student Publications at The University of Texas is no longer a legal entity and cannot hire an attorney without regents'

-· Temporary and parttime state employees accrue sick leave, but leave for the part-timers is acquired on a proportionate coverage may not be.
-No Gas Shortage
+· Temporary and parttime state employees accrue sick leave, but leave for the part-timers is acquired on a proportionate basis.

-•The Employees Retirement System of Texas may grant credit for service as a county attorney to a qualified member of the System
+•The Employees Retirement System of Texas may grant credit for service as a county attorney to a qualified member of the System.

-· The Teacher Retirement System can purchase insurance for liability under the Texas Tort Claims Act.
-Insurance for the System's building contents and papers may also purchased. but workmen's compensation
+• The Teacher Retirement System can purchase insurance for liability under the Texas Tort Claims Act.
+Insurance for the System's building, contents and papers may also purchased, workmen's compensation coverage may not be.